Behind-the-Meter Battery Storage for Large-Load Facilities

 Scarp Grid Partners can work through a transparent development model that gives the project owner or host clear visibility into project economics, commercial structure, major decisions, and implementation strategy while benefiting from specialized battery storage expertise, efficient project delivery, and disciplined cost management.

 Our model is flexible.
 We can bring qualified regional partners to the table, or coordinate with the client's preferred partners where appropriate.
-If a host, project sponsor, capital partner, or facility owner already has preferred contractors, lenders, engineers, equipment suppliers, or construction partners, Scarp Grid Partners can work within that existing team structure.
+If a host, project sponsor, capital partner, or facility owner already has preferred contractors, lenders, engineers, equipment suppliers, or construction partners, SGP can work within that existing team structure.
 The objective is to build the best project-specific team around the host site, utility requirements, operating constraints, capital strategy, and long-term energy goals.

 Ready to evaluate battery storage for your large-load facility?